-Restriction: Sophomore standing or higher; and permission of Academy for Innovation and Entrepreneurship.
+Restriction: Permission of Academy for Innovation and Entrepreneurship.

 Credit only granted for: IDEA247 or IDEA250.

 Additional information: Participation in the course requires students to review the course website at www.ter.ps/picapp and schedule a time to meet with the instructors.

 Prepares you as an Academy for Innovation and Entrepreneurship Peer Innovation Coach (PIC), where you will be coaching and guiding student teams in the classroom as they experiment with using the design thinking process.
 You will first have the opportunity to sharpen your own understanding of the design thinking process by applying it to a team design challenge, as well as further explore each step through readings, discussion and reflection.
 You will then focus on the concept of creativity and learning about the mindsets that are conducive to innovation.
 Towards the end of the semester, you will focus on the theories and methods related to effective coaching.
 Throughout the course, you will observe and practice coaching alongside AIE Facilitators as they teach design thinking modules in various courses across campus.
 As you get more familiar and comfortable with the design thinking curriculum, you will have the opportunity to facilitate parts of classes or activities at some of our workshops and special events, such as departmental/campus-wide design challenges.

 What if you could learn how to expand your creativity, scale your impact, generate wild ideas, build quickly & cheaply, and become more innovative?
 In this Introduction to Peer Innovation Coaching, you will learn how to apply innovation tools and mindsets, such as design thinking and lean startup, for yourself and with others to create change in meaningful ways.
 Peer Innovation Coaches (PICS) come from all programs and majors on campus, and learn how to use coaching as an effective change-making tool.